ProteusMRIgHIFU/BabelViscoFDTD/README.md

 # Requirements
-## Python 3.8 and up
+## Python 3.9 and up
 The use of virtual environments is recommended.
 Anaconda Python and Enthought EDM are great choices as the main environment in any OS, but overall any Python distribution should do the work.
-The only limitation in Windows is that wheels for the latest versions of pyopencl are available for Python >=3.8.
-For Apple Silicon systems, it is recommended to use a native Python for arm64 (see below details).
+The only limitation in Windows is that wheels for the latest versions of pyopencl are available for Python >=3.9.
+For Apple Silicon systems, it is recommended to use a native Python for ARM64.

 ## CUDA (For Windows and Linux)
 The code has been verified to work from CUDA 9 to CUDA 11.
 Highly likely older versions of CUDA (7, 8) should work without a problem.
 Be sure of installing the CUDA samples and take note of the location where they were installed.